The problem we are trying to fix

 - Young people are also arming themselves as a means of taking back control or self-defence, which in turn is contributing to increased knife violence in communities.

 - Vulnerable groups (e.g. homeless people, people with mental health needs and young women) are being exploited as they often don’t realise what they are getting involved in.
 Vulnerable people’s homes are ‘cuckooed’ as a cheap, convenient ‘trap house’ for gang dealers.

 Increase in child sexual exploitation and sexual abuse – from grooming, coercion tactics and young women and looked after children being ‘gifted’ to trap houses for sexual gain.

 The Response so far

 Effective enforcement action taken by the police and social services teams can only go so far.
-Cities who have seen and tackled similar trends and activity in the past have adopted a more joined-up approach, often referred to as ‘a public health approach’.
+Cities and regions who have seen and tackled similar trends and activity in the past have adopted a more joined-up approach, often referred to as ‘a public health approach’.
 This approach sees police and criminal justice agencies, health providers, schools, community and voluntary organisations work more effectively to provide well-timed support to those affected, or at risk of becoming affected, by gang-related activity.

 The Resilience Programme will explain to communities what’s fuelling rises in youth violence and knife crime so that parents and young people understand the real risks of gang violence and debunk myths that glamorise gang lifestyle.